edwingeng/hotswap/README.md

 func OnFree() {
 }

-// Export returns an object to be exported to other plugins. func Export() interface{} {
+// Export returns an object to export to other plugins. func Export() interface{} {
     return nil
 }